 Nyingtri Area: Mailing county, Nang county, Zayul county, Medog county.

 Ngari Area: Purang county, Zhada county, Rutog county, Gar county.

 Domestic citizens (including Hong Kong and Macao citizens) must apply for border passes if they want to enter these areas.
 Otherwise, they will be turned down.

 For Chinese citizens who have valid passports, which have been endorsed with overseas visa, they don't have to apply for border passes.
-The procedure of Tibet border pass is the same as that of other border pass in China.
+The procedure of Tibet border pass is the same as that of other border passes in China.
 People can apply for it with their Identification Cards at the police station where they keep their household registration.
 We suggest you get a certification of travel at the Tibet Tourism Bureau before applying for a border pass in case some police stations may reject your application.